adamthedash/poe_data_tools/README.md

+# PoE Data Tools
-# Parsing tools for Path of Exile Bundle files
+Parsing tools for Path of Exile game files.
+Available as a standalone binary (See releases), and as a rust crate.

 # Commands